Health conditions

 Can CPO be treated?

-There is no need to take additional precautions at home, but it is important that you and your family members remember these good hygiene practices to prevent the spread of CPO to other people:
+There is no need to take special precautions at home, but it is important that you and your family continue to practice good hygiene including:

-• always wash your hands with soap and water:
+• always washing your hands with soap and water:

 • after going to the toilet